Which Bible Version Is Best?

 in the KJV, and this is sometimes believed to be an attempt to distort the Bible's

 teachings.
-However, the reason is that certain verses are not found in the oldest
+However, the real reason is that certain verses and phrases are not found in the oldest

 and best Bible manuscripts.
 Thus, they are omitted to accurately preserve the original

 Bible text.
-(The chapter and verse numbers were added to the Bible in the Middle
+(The chapter and verse numbers were first added to the Bible in the Middle

 Ages; they were not part of the original Bible manuscripts.
 Thus, an omitted verse

-does not mean that something was omitted from the original texts.)
+does not imply that something was omitted from the original writings.)

 Some of these extra verses were added to certain manuscript copies as margin